 - Get tested for thyroid including free T3, free T4, reverse T3, and thyroid antibodies (anti-TPO and TgAb)

-- Find a doctor who is familiar with desiccated thyroid (such as Nature-throid, Westhroid, Armour, and Canada’s Erfa thyroid all natural), and find a doctor who will dose on symptoms, such as low temperature and energy levels, and not rely solely on lab tests.
+- Find a doctor who is familiar with desiccated thyroid (such as Nature-throid, Westhroid, Armour, and Canada’s Erfa thyroid all natural), and find a doctor who will prescribe a dosage based on symptoms, such as low temperature and energy levels, rather than relying solely on lab tests.
 Call your local compounding pharmacy to get names of doctors who routinely prescribe NDT (natural desiccated thyroid)

-- Correct iodine deficiency, which is a primary cause of low T3.
-Build up the thyroid with iodine and other thyroid-supporting supplements such as selenium and L-tyrosine combined together.
-Most naturopaths recommend Iodoral, which is available online.
-ThyroPower by Physician’s Strength is also available online.
+- Iodine deficiency is a primary cause of low T3.
+Build up the thyroid with iodine and other thyroid-supporting supplements, such as a combination of selenium and L-tyrosine.
+Many naturopaths recommend Iodoral, which is available online, as well as ThyroPower by Physician’s Strength.